kkemple/scienceandmathematics.com/src/content/posts/self-supervised-learning-as-constrained-free-energy-systems.md

 where $s_t$ represents the latent state, $a_{t:t+h}$ represents actions or context, and $h$ is the prediction horizon.
 The physics of recursive dynamics requires sufficient temporal depth to stabilize feedback loops.
 Too shallow and errors propagate exponentially—the system cannot model temporal dependencies required for coherence.
 Too deep and computational overhead (contributing to $\kappa$) grows faster than predictive accuracy improves.

 The critical insight is that recursive self-modeling requires enough depth for the system to represent its own prediction process with sufficient fidelity.
-This is the $\varphi$-sector at work: hierarchical compression across temporal scales follows the same [inflation–subdivision consistency](/a-constraint-eigenvalue-theory-of-information-matter-and-mind) that produces golden-ratio structure in spatial domains.
+This is the $\beta$-sector at work: hierarchical compression across temporal scales follows [inflation–subdivision consistency](/a-constraint-eigenvalue-theory-of-information-matter-and-mind) where the recursive eigenvalue $\beta$ determines optimal depth.
+In physical systems, $\beta = \varphi$ (the golden ratio); whether SSL architectures realize the same eigenvalue or discover an architecture-specific $\beta$ remains an open question.
 The constraint functional penalizes both insufficient depth (high $\mathrm{CD}(t)$ from unstable recursion) and excessive depth (high $\kappa$ from unnecessary complexity).

 Similar depth thresholds appear across architectures—transformers exhibit emergent reasoning capabilities around 10–12 layers, and biological memory consolidation operates over multiple synaptic time constants.
 The convergence suggests underlying constraints on recursive coherence in hierarchical temporal structures, though the precise numerical values depend on architecture-specific factors.